-To build upon this existing interest and ensure that students see transportation as we do (as an exciting area for the application of next-generation and life-saving technologies), it is critical to connect with future transportation leaders at all stages of education and career development.
-Accordingly, Safe-D is committed to prioritizing education and workforce development by both leveraging existing programs at each university and creating entirely new projects and programs using UTC support.
+To build upon this existing interest and ensure that students see transportation as we do (as an exciting area for the application of next-generation and life-saving technologies), it is critical to connecting with future transportation leaders at all stages of education and career development.
+Accordingly, Safe-D is committed to prioritizing education and workforce development by leveraging existing university programs and creating entirely new projects and programs using UTC support.

 In addition to requiring all Safe-D research projects to include significant student involvement, the Safe-D National UTC has set-aside funding for student support through various projects and programs.
 A description of the student projects supported by Safe-D is below.

 Safe Control Technologies for Autonomous Vehicle Platoons (TTI/TAMU)